AhmadHassan71/Multiplayer-Item-Collection-Game/README.md

 ## This Project  is made by Ahmad Hassan

-### This project is build using cmake and all the libraries used are written in makefile.txt--
+### This project is build using cmake and all the libraries used are written in makefile.txt

 ### However you can also compile this code by using following command
 > cd src